 Buying a home is a big decision filled with a ton of emotions, concerns, and risks.
 It isn’t uncommon for buyers to not be entirely honest with their real estate agent, somehow fearing being honest will jeopardize the home purchase.

-Establishing credibility even when your buyer is shady in Washington DC and North Carolina is important to maintain your reputation for future transactions.
+Establishing credibility even when your buyer is shady in Charlotte is important to maintain your reputation for future transactions.

-Establishing Credibility Even When Your Buyer is in Washington DC and North Carolina
+Establishing Credibility Even When Your Buyer is in Charlotte

 Buyer Won’t Provide Lender Information